-Ton Containers
+Containers

-Connected ton containers must be maintained at the same elevation and temperature in order to prevent unequal feed or contents flowing between containers.
+Connected containers (e.g. ton containers, rail cars and bulk tanks) must be maintained at the same elevation and temperature in order to prevent unequal feed or contents flowing between containers.
 Scales are recommended to monitor over filling and uneven feeding of the containers, as well as monitor when supply is low.